Procedures and Guidelines

 6.3 Activities Considered under the Full Review Category

 Any research or training project involving the use of humans which does not fall into the Exempt or Expedited Review categories must be submitted to the IRB for a Full Board evaluation.
-For new activities, the principal investigator must complete and submit the Application for Approval of Investigations Involving Human Participants[BROKEN LINK].
+For new activities, the principal investigator must complete and submit the Application for Approval of Investigations Involving Human Participants.
 For continuing activities, investigators should use the Project Update and Closure Form.

 Top of Page | IRB Home